-Matina is another rural area lying on the Matina River that has a higher crime rate than the national Costa Rican average.
+Matina is another rural area lying on the Matina River with a higher crime rate than the national Costa Rican average.

-Some other towns to stay wary of include San Carlos, Santa Rosa de Pocosol and Talamanca.
+Other towns to stay alert at include San Carlos, Santa Rosa de Pocosol, and Talamanca.

 See Related: Best Travel Credit Cards for International Travel